-The days are short, it’s dark when you wake up, it’s dark when you come home and when you finally get to see a bit of blue sky, chances are it’s when you’re stuck in the office and can’t get outside to appreciate it!
+The days are short.
+It’s dark when you wake up.
+It’s dark when you come home.
+When you finally get to see a bit of blue sky, chances are it’s when you’re stuck in the office and can’t get outside to appreciate it!

 As for your social calendar, well that’s stuffed full like a stocking with parties, Christmas Fairs and drinks invites all rammed into a few weeks over December and January.